Elegant Themes’ Divi Builder Review

 In Divi’s language, modules are simply pre-designed blocks of information you display on your website.
 They could be a text block, or an image block, a staff bio block, or perhaps a pricing block if you want to offer tiered pricing to your visitors.

 Being able to just drop these into your website make designing a breeze.
-But what's better is that if you're just getting started, each of these modules are scattered throughout a host of layouts Divi has already pre-designed for you.
+But what’s better is that if you’re just getting started, each of these modules are scattered throughout a host of Divi layouts that Elegant Themes has already pre-designed for you.
 This includes images, free icons, email opt-in modules.
 Everything.
 You just need to play around in there to see what works best for you.

 So, let’s say you’re a therapist, or, a coach.
 Your goal this weekend is to get your first non-Wix / non-SquareSpace non “free” page-builder up and running.
 Can you do that?